superruzafa/visual-elixir-reference/content/en/functions/List/keyfind-4.md

 {{< signature >}}

-Receives a list of tuples and returns the first tuple where the element at `position` in the tuple matches the given key.
+Receives a list of tuples and returns the first tuple where the `index`-th element is the given `key`.

 {{< figure src="images/functions/List/keyfind-4.svg" >}}